 >“The Mystique of Enlightenment” is U.G.
-Krishnamurti’s account of his own enlightenment and subsequent attempts to destroy the myths surrounding the subject.
-When I met him in 1980 he spoke in a much more down to earth manner than this book suggests.
+Krishnamurti’s account of his own enlightenment and his subsequent attempts to destroy the myths surrounding the subject.
+When I met him in 1980 he spoke in a much more down-to-earth manner than this book suggests.
 But it’s still the most readable of the books mentioned in this brief guide.

 >“The Collected Works of Ramana Maharshi” contains Ramana’s own account of his enlightenment.
 It’s a very large and comprehensive volume of Ramana’s words, writings and life.
 It’s very much about Hinduism and may not make much sense to western spiritual seekers.